firefly2442/docker-squid-deb-proxy/README.md

 # docker-squid-deb-proxy

-This Docker container creates an instance of squid-deb-proxy that listens for `apt` connections on port 8002, and caches the packages.
+This Docker container creates an instance of squid-deb-proxy that listens for `apt` connections and caches packages.

 Several third party repositories are configured in the ACL, in addition to official repositories.